The biggest thing that most beginner artists struggle with is… drawing human anatomy!

 So, search for a painting or study and copy it!

-This is actually the kind of anatomy drawing exercise you do a lot in art school.
-More than once I would be asked to choose a piece I liked and then try and replicate it.
+This is the kind of anatomy drawing exercise you do in art school.
+More than once, I would be asked to choose a piece I liked and then try replicating it.

 Sometimes I had the choice, others I was given something random.
 Sometimes I had to use a specific method and technique to reproduce the painting and for others, I was free to do it as I pleased.

-It is indeed bad to copy art from others and then claim it as you own.
+It is bad to copy art from others and then claim it as your own.
 However, it should be done for learning purposes!

-So don’t forget, if you want to share those studies, be sure to clarify that they’re studies and to share the reference you’re using as well.
+So don’t forget, if you want to share those studies, be sure to clarify that they’re studies and share the reference you’re using.

 Credit the artist, whether they’re from our times or from ye old times.